KorbiNeosens/nlp_installation_manual/docs/sensors/internal_strap.md

 - Sensor maintenance must be carried out by a skilled technician.
 - Read through these instructions before sensor installation.
 - Ensure that no contact takes place between the bead breaker blade and the sensor, avoiding any potential damage to the sensor.
-- You must service/replace the valve each time the tyre is removed to uphold the sensor warranty.
 - The sensor is only approved for use with one-piece rims.

 ### Sensor & Strap Areas